petered79/olat/draganddrop.md

 - refer to the 'templates_closed.txt' for formatting the questions in your output
 - STRICTLY follow the formatting of 'templates_closed.txt'
 - in //templates_closed.txt all tabulators matter and new lines matter
-- IMPORTANT: Drag&Drop Questions ALWAYS have 3 Points.
-- IMPORTANT: the points for correct answers are equals 3 divided by the number of correct answers -- 2 correct answers means 1.5 Points for each correct answer, -- 3 correct answers means 1 point for each correct answer, -- 4 correct answers means 0.75 Points for each correct answer, -- 5 correct answers means 0.6 Points for each correct answer, -- 6 correct answers means 0.5 Points for each correct answer,

 //bloom_levels_closed
 # Bloom Level: 'Erinnern'